COMP361/f2022-hexanome-08/README.md

         -Djavafx-version=18.0.1
 ```

-2. use `mvn javafx:run` to complie and run the code
+2. use `mvn clean javafx:run` to complie and run the code

 > Note: we can savely delete module-info.java if we are not developing a modular program.